 Item 2 - All Land Rented or Leased FROM OTHERS - Report all land rented by you or your operation even though the landlord may have supplied materials or supervision.
+INCLUDE in item 2:

 - a.
 Land for agricultural use that you rented from others for cash - b.
 Land you worked on a share basis (crop or livestock) - c.
 Land owned by someone else that you used rent-free - d.
 Federal, State, Indian reservation, or railroad land rented or leased by the acre